Step 9. Specify Static IP Mapping Rules

 - In the IP Address Mapping window, specify settings of a new rule:

-- In the Access IP field, specify an IP address in the production network that you want to use to access the VM in the virtual lab.
+- In the Access IP field, specify the IP address in the production network that you want to use to access the VM in the virtual lab.
 You must use an IP address that is not allocated to any machine yet.

 It is recommended that you assign an access IP from the same subnet where the proxy appliance resides.
 In the opposite case, you will have to configure routing rules for the access IP manually.